kashanimorteza/ai_document/model.md

 <!--------------------------------------------------------------------------------- Description -->
 # AI : Model
-    this is documents of ai_document : Model
+    this is documents of AI : Model

 <!--------------------------------------------------------------------------------- Resource -->
 <br><br>